The Seven Modes of The Major Scale

 (W = whole step ; H = half step)

 You can play the Ionian mode over major chord types as :

 Major, major seventh (M7) , major sixth (M6 or 6) , major ninth (M9), major six/nine (M6/9), sus 2, sus 4.

-The dorian mode is the second of the seven musical modes.
-It is a minor type scale because of its minor third (b3).
-It is often the first choice to play over minor chords and one of the most important scale to know for a jazz guitar improviser.
+The Dorian mode is the second of the seven musical modes.
+It is a minor type scale because of the minor third (b3).
+The Dorian mode is generally the first choice for improvising over minor chords and one of the most important scale to know for a jazz guitar improviser.

 |D Dorian mode||D||E||F||G||A||B||C|